alexksh2/Parkinson-Disease-Prediction/README.md

 __Analysis of CART Model__: <br>
 a.
 If the record has spread1 less than -0.54, __the model prediction is that patient does not suffer from Parkinson__ <br>
 b. if the record has spread1 larger than 0.48, __the model prediction is that the patient suffer from Parkinson__ <br>
+c.
+Other decision criteria on model prediction can be derived using the CART Model diagram above

 ![Variable Importance Bar Chart (Optimal CART Model)](https://github.com/alexksh2/Parkinson-Disease-Prediction/assets/138288828/dcfd8ae5-b3f7-4193-9ffd-8dc97335a9b5)